-This author wrote more than just two books, but here I’m going to talk about two specific ones: The Christmas Carol and The Chimes by Charles Dickens.
+This author wrote more than two books, but I’m going to talk about two specific ones: The Christmas Carol and The Chimes by Charles Dickens.

 He knew he lived in a society with many problems, which saw poor people as “at best a superfluous nuisance and at worst ‘born bad, naturally vicious and depraved’” (Slater 138).
-And he refused to be satisfied with just talking about those issues.
+He refused to be satisfied with just talking about those issues.

 The Christmas Carol is so well-known, I don’t think I have to repeat its plot.
 Instead, let’s concentrate on something you may not have noticed about the book.